Lena Hall: Career

 Hall made her Broadway debut in 1999 in Cats, taking over the role of Demeter after first performing in the national tour in 1998.
 She next took over the role of Ann "Anytime Annie" Reilly in 42nd Street.
-She also performed in a national tour of Annie Get Your Gun, understudying the lead role.
+She also performed in a national tour of Annie Get Your Gun, understudying the lead role of Annie Oakley.

 In 2003, Hall appeared in Radiant Baby, a musical about artist Keith Haring, in various roles.
 In 2004 she was in the original ensemble of Dracula, the Musical, and was the understudy for Kelli O'Hara as Lucy Westenra.
 In 2006 she was in the original ensemble of the musical Tarzan, and was also the understudy for Jennifer Gambatese as Jane Porter.

-In 2008, she competed in the reality show Legally Blonde: The Musical – The Search for Elle Woods, in which she was the 3rd contestant eliminated, and starred in the Off-Broadway musicals Green Eyes, and Bedbugs!!!, in which she played the role of Carly at the New York Musical Theatre Festival.
+In 2008, she competed in the reality show Legally Blonde: The Musical: The Search for Elle Woods, a competition to be cast as Elle Woods in the Broadway production of Legally Blonde, and was the 3rd contestant eliminated, and starred in the Off-Broadway musicals Green Eyes, and Bedbugs!!!, in which she played the role of Carly at the New York Musical Theatre Festival.

 In 2009, she was the understudy for Leslie Kritzer in the role of Monica P. Miller in the musical Rooms: A Rock Romance.
 Also in 2009, she took over the lead role of Sarah in the musical The Toxic Avenger at the New World Stages.

 In 2011, she performed as Daughter of the Ocean in the musical Prometheus Bound, inspired by Aeschylus's Ancient Greek tragedy, at the American Repertory Theater, and also appeared as Blaze in the musical Chix6.
-In 2013, Hall originated the role of Nicola (played on film by Jemima Rooper) in the musical Kinky Boots, which won the Tony Award for Best Musical.
+In 2013, Hall originated the role of Nicola (played on film by Jemima Rooper) in the musical Kinky Boots, which won the Tony Award for Best Musical at the 67th Tony Awards.

-In 2013, her band The Deafening released an album with original songs titled "Central Booking".
+In 2013, her band The Deafening released an album with original songs titled Central Booking.